 - Phototherapy, a medical procedure in which your skin is carefully exposed to ultraviolet light.
 Phototherapy may be given alone, or after you take a drug that makes your skin sensitive to light.
 A dermatologist performs this treatment.

-- Medicines applied to the skin, such as corticosteroid creams or ointments, immunosuppressant creams or ointments such as pimecrolimus (Elidel) and tacrolimus (Protopic), or topical drugs such as methoxsalen (Oxsoralen).
+- Medicines applied to the skin, such as corticosteroid creams or ointments, immunosuppressant creams or ointments such as pimecrolimus (Elidel) and tacrolimus (Protopic), or topical drugs such as methoxsalen (Oxsoralen) may also help.

 Skin may be moved (grafted) from normally pigmented areas and placed onto areas where there is pigment loss.

 Several cover-up makeups or skin dyes can mask vitiligo.
-Ask your health care provider for the names of these products.
+Ask your provider for the names of these products.

 It is important to remember that skin without pigment is at greater risk for sun damage.
-Be sure to apply a broad-spectrum (UVA and UVB), high-SPF sunscreen or sunblock and use appropriate safeguards against sun exposure.
+Be sure to apply a broad-spectrum (UVA and UVB), high-SPF sunscreen or sunblock.
 Sunscreen can also be helpful for making the condition less noticeable, because unaffected skin may not darken in the sun.
+Use other safeguards against sun exposure, such as wearing a hat with a broad rim and long sleeve shirt and pants.

 The course of vitiligo varies and is unpredictable.
 Some areas may regain normal pigment (coloring), but other new areas of pigment loss may appear.
 Skin that is repigmented may be slightly lighter or darker than the surrounding skin.
 Pigment loss may get worse over time.